-- The pass grade for written work is at least 4. - Written work which is graded unsatisfactory may be revised and resubmitted within three months of publication of the original grade.
-This excludes cases of plagiarism or ghost-writing in accordance with section 38, para.
-2. If the revised version is again deemed unsatisfactory, the work shall be definitively rejected and counts as a failed attempt.
+- The pass grade for written work is at least 4. - Written work, except bachelor's and master's theses, which is graded as unsatisfactory may be revised and resubmitted within three months of publication of the original grade.
+This excludes cases of plagiarism or ghost-writing in accordance with § 38. para.
+1a.
+If the revised version is again deemed unsatisfactory, the work shall be definitively rejected and counts as a failed attempt.
 The student must then submit a new piece of work dealing with a different subject.
-Separate regulations apply to dissertations and theses (see section 17).
+For bachelor's and master's theses § 17 applies.